 mb / mr in TailwindCSS classes.
 But I prefer to use the former since it only affects the current element.
 It does not break newly introduced items in the layout.

 I tried Zola, a Rust SSG.
 Hoping it can replace Eleventy.
 Sadly it doesn't accommodate my unique blog structure.
 This blog contains multiple post endpoint

 notes/, multiple feeds, with little code. thanks to Nunjuks macros and Eleventy flexibility.

 Bleeding has a negative meaning in the previous era of CSS.
 Now people using it for their images and code block.
 I wanted to adopt the same thing.
 It looks new.
 I have successfully managed to make both items bleed, crossing their parent element width.
-But it requires dirty hacks such as huge negative margin, box-shadow, and grid.
+But it requires dirty hacks such as huge negative margins, box-shadow, and grid.
 I reverted the changes and keep no dirty hacks to the code-base.

 The last thing is the bundler.
 I wanted to replace the current Webpack with the laravel-mix config.
 I want to know each process from markdown to production distributable output.
 Besides, I don't want to mess with many Webpack mysteries.
-I tried from no-blunder, Parcel, and Snowpack.
+I tried no-blunder, Parcel, and Snowpack.
 In the end, I stick with Parcel.
 Snowpack still has some unresolved issues.

 These changes keep the code shorter, simple, and more maintainable.

-Speed comparison from previous version:
+Speed comparison from the previous version: